 What is Keyword Targeting?
-Essential Guide for 2021
+Essential Guide

 When you’re marketing your brand, products, or services on Google Ads, there are many different ways to customize how and when your ads are presented to target audiences.
 In addition to methods like audience segmentation and geographic targeting, keyword targeting is one of the best ways to ensure that your ads are seen by prospective customers with a genuine interest in what you’re offering.

 Keyword targeting also plays a huge role in organic search, as search engines like Google use the keyword in search queries to connect users with relevant content all over the Internet, including on your website.